Azure/ResiliencyCenter/Drills/DefineAndExecuteDrill.md

     ![Screenshot of SG Create Drill Flow](../img/27-Create-Drill-1.png)

 3. Then choose between System-assigned and User-assigned identity that will be used to fetch resources of the Service Group and the associated Azure Health Model details securely.
-The same identity can be used for fault injection by default or alternately, a different identity can be selected.
+The same identity can be used for fault injection by default, or alternatively, a different identity can be selected.
 The role assignment type will use Azure built-in roles by default.

     ![Screenshot of Drill MSI selection](../img/28-Create-Drill-MSI-Step.png)

 4. Ensure that users responsible for drill creation and execution have the required permissions.
 These permissions are listed below for quick reference:
-    - Minimum role required at Service Group level for successful drill execution:
+    - Minimum role required at the Service Group level for successful drill execution:
         - **SG Drill Contributor**, to Create/Update/Execute Drills (tenant-level resources).
         - **Recovery Plan Contributor**, to Create/Execute Recovery Plan
     - Minimum role required at Subscription level (the subscription associated with Automation Account and Chaos experiment) for successful drill execution: **Drill Assets Contributor**, to manage the Subscription associated with Automation Account and Chaos experiment.
-    - Minimum roles required in individual resources to perform fault injection: **Drill Resource Fault Contributor**, tomanage the target resources.
+    - Minimum roles required in individual resources to perform fault injection: **Drill Resource Fault Contributor**, to manage the target resources.

 5. Upon confirmation, the Drill instance gets created.
 Note that every Service Group can be associated with a single Drill instance.